Joshua-Click/individual-project/README.md

     - 13983 Rows / 22 Columns

 ### Explore:
-- Explored on ther first data set
+- Explored on the first data set
 - How does the percentage of diabetics/prediabetics and the features appear in stacked percentages?
 - What do the features look like based on Age?
 - What features is diabetes_012 dependent on?